jwkvam/bowtie-talk/slides.md

 # Layout the App

 ```
-from bowtie import Layout, command
+from bowtie import command
 ```

 The command decorator turns this function into a command line interface.
 ```
 @command
 def build():
+    from bowtie import Layout
     layout = Layout()
     layout.add(plot)
     layout.add_sidebar(ddown)